cidetec-energy-storage/cideMOD/docs/source/intro.rst

 .. _multiphenics: https://github.com/multiphenics/multiphenics
 .. _gmsh: https://gmsh.info/

-CIDETEC's open-source tool **cideMOD** is based on the Doyle--Fuller--Newman model :cite:p:`Doyle1993` in which the physicochemical equations are solved by Finite Element methods using the `FEniCS`_ :cite:p:`fenics` library.
+CIDETEC's open-source tool **cideMOD** is based on the Doyle-Fuller-Newman model :cite:p:`Doyle1993` in which the physicochemical equations are solved by Finite Element methods using the `FEniCS`_ :cite:p:`fenics` library.
 It enables doing physics-based battery cell